-23.1 Subject to any other restrictions elsewhere in the Constitution, any Member of the Council will be permitted to act as a substitute on a Council Body, subject to meeting the training requirements.

-- 23.2 The Director of Planning and Legal Services and Monitoring Officer may consider a request from a Member of a Council Body to appoint a substitute Member, providing that substitute Member is from the same political group. - 23.3 In order to be eligible to sit as substitutes on regulatory or quasi-judicial Committees or Standards issues or panels or staff appointments or disciplinary bodies established by the Council, Members must have received formal training in relevant procedures and the law. - 23.4 Substitute Members will have all the powers and duties of any ordinary Member of the committee but will not be able to exercise any special powers or duties exercisable by the person they are substituting. - 23.5 Substitute Members may attend meetings in that capacity only: - 23.5.1 to take the place of the ordinary Member for whom they are designated substitute; - 23.5.2 where the ordinary Member will be absent for the whole of the meeting;
+- 23.1.
+Subject to any other restrictions elsewhere in the Constitution, any Member of the Council will be permitted to act as a substitute on a committee or subcommittee of the Council, subject to meeting the training requirements. - 23.2.
+The Monitoring Officer may consider a request from a Member of a committee or subcommittee of the Councilto appoint a substitute Member, providing that substitute Member is from the same political group. - 23.3.
+In order to be eligible to sit as substitutes on regulatory or quasi-judicial Committees or Standards issues or panels or staff appointments or disciplinary bodies established by the Council, Members must have received formal training in relevant procedures and the law. - 23.4.
+Substitute Members will have all the powers and duties of any ordinary Member of the committee but will not be able to exercise any special powers or duties exercisable by the person they are substituting. - 23.5.
+Substitute Members may attend meetings in that capacity only: - 23.5.1. to take the place of the ordinary Member for whom they are designated substitute; - 23.5.2. where the ordinary Member will be absent for the whole of the meeting; - 23.5.3. if there are named substitutes, then the substitute must be a named substitute - 23.6.
+The relevant committee or subcommittee of the Council must be notified of the substitute prior to the commencement of the meeting of the relevant committee or subcommittee of the Council.